Deep Learning in Astrophysics: CROSS-CUTTING TECHNIQUES

 Advances enabling practical SBI came from neural density estimation methods that avoided adversarial training altogether.
 Normalizing flows \citep{JiminezRezende2015,Durkan2019} provided stable, mode-preserving density estimation with exact likelihood computation.
 Unlike GANs, which only generate samples without modeling probability densities and suffer from mode collapse, normalizing flows offer both reliability and exact likelihood evaluation.

-The core idea is to transform complex distributions into simple ones we understand—typically standard Gaussians—via neural networks.
+The core idea is to transform complex distributions into simple ones we understand---typically standard Gaussians---via neural networks.
 This transformation works both ways: complex to simple (to evaluate probabilities) or simple to complex (to generate samples).
 Consider an astronomical analogy: Large-scale structure evolved from nearly Gaussian initial fluctuations through gravitational instability.
 If we could run this evolution backward, we would transform today's non-Gaussian galaxy distribution back to its Gaussian origins.
 Normalizing flows learn similar bidirectional transformations from data.
-In fact, Neural ODEs discussed earlier represent this principle—by learning continuous evolution from Gaussian to non-Gaussian distributions, they naturally provide the invertible transformations that define normalizing flows \citep{Chen2018}.
+In fact, neural ODEs discussed earlier represent this principle---by learning continuous evolution from Gaussian to non-Gaussian distributions, they naturally provide the invertible transformations that define normalizing flows \citep{Chen2018}.

 Mathematically, this uses the change of variables formula from calculus.
-When transforming a probability distribution, densities change according to:
+When transforming a probability distribution, densities change according to

-where $p_X(\mathbf{x})$ is the complex distribution we want to model, $p_Z(\mathbf{z})$ is a standard Gaussian base distribution, $f_\psi$ is an invertible neural network with parameters $\psi$, and the Jacobian determinant $|\det J_{f_\psi^{-1}}|$ accounts for volume changes under the transformation.
-The network $f_\psi$ must be invertible with efficiently computable Jacobians.
-This constraint makes normalizing flows a special class of neural networks, sometimes called invertible neural networks (INNs) in astronomical literature \citep{Ksoll2020}. \textbf{Figure~\ref{fig8}a} illustrates this direct transformation approach, where complex distributions are mapped to simple Gaussians through a series of invertible transformations.
+where $p_X(\mathbf{x})$ is the complex distribution we want to model, $p_Z(\mathbf{z})$ is a standard Gaussian base distribution, $f_\psi$ is an invertible neural network (INN) with parameters $\psi$, and the Jacobian determinant $|\det J_{f_\psi^{-1}}|$ accounts for volume changes under the transformation.
+Because the network $f_\psi$ is invertible with efficiently computable Jacobians---constraints that make normalizing flows a special class of neural networks---hence, these are sometimes called INNs in astronomical literature \citep{Ksoll2020} (see \textbf{Supplemental Text, Section D} for details).